Jonr1944/AdvancedGIS/README.md

 # About Me

 My name is Jon Reisher and I am pursuing my masters degree in public policy and managment at Carnegie Mellon University.
 I am origionally from Washington State but have lived all over the United States.
-I love to travel, hike, fish, read, and listen to music.
+I enjoy doing anything outdoors including hiking, fishing, and skiing.
+I also enjoy sports such as baseball, American football, and rugby.
+I really enjoy traveling and my favorite place I have been to so far is Jordan.

+I hope to one day work in international development space or for a policy related think tank.

 [Link to My LinkdIn](https://www.linkedin.com/in/jonathan-reisher-11a74767/)

 ## What I hope to Learn!

 I hope to learn a lot more about geospatial analysis and how to create customizable maps.
-I really enjoyed the basic GIS class and used a number of my GIS skills in my summer internship as a researcher for #JustRecovery which is a study on the impact of COVID19 on margionalized communities in Toronto, Pittsburgh, and Atlanta.
+I really enjoyed the basic GIS class and used several my GIS skills in my summer internship as a researcher for #JustRecovery which is a study on the impact of COVID19 on marginalized communities in Toronto, Pittsburgh, and Atlanta.
 I was on the Toronto team.
+One key area we tried to analyze was access to health care.
+For a variety of reasons health care related data is protected in Canada.
+However, using a basic walkability analysis around Toronto Hospitals and clinics and overlayed that on a polygon feature class of 'visibly black' population in Toronto demonstrated the immense lack of health care access for racial minorities.
+Having the capability to use geospatial analysis to fill in for a lack of data was immensely helpful for creating a well-rounded research project.

 ## Portfolio